Flavjack/journalclub/manuscript/Journal-Club_article.md

+# Data availability

+The code and the reproducible data analysis are presented in Supplementary File 3.

+**Acknowledgments**

+This work was funded by the Universidad Nacional Agraria La Molina through the Centro de Innovación Educativa and the Unidad de Investigacion de la Facultad de Agronomia during teacher training.
+To E. Rios and V. Landa for their motivation to improve the courses.
+To R. Ortiz for suggestions to improve the manuscript.
+To the students who voluntarily participated in the elaboration of the surveys.

+**Conflict of interest**

+Authors declares no conflicts of interest.

+**Author contributions**

+Flavio Lozano-Isla: Conceptualization, Data curation, Formal analysis, Investigation, Methodology,  Writing – original draft.
+Elizabeth Heros-Aguilar: Project administration, Validation, Writing – review & editing.
+Andres Casas-Diaz: Supervision, Writing – review & editing.

+#

 # References

+[Allaire, J. J., Teague, C., Scheidegger, C., Xie, Y., & Dervieux, C. (2022). *Quarto: Open-source scientific and technical publishing system built on Pandoc* (0.3) [JavaScript]. https://doi.org/10.5281/zenodo.5960048](https://www.zotero.org/google-docs/?h1YWHz)

 [Aweid, B., Haider, Z., Wehbe, M., & Hunter, A. (2022).
 Educational benefits of the online journal club: A systematic review. *Medical Teacher*, *44*(1), 57–62. https://doi.org/10.1080/0142159X.2021.1963424](https://www.zotero.org/google-docs/?h1YWHz)